rackerlabs/support-how-to/content/cloud-databases/managing-users-for-cloud-databases.md

 -   Manage database access (grant or revoke access to specific databases)

-### Manage Database Access for Users
+### Manage database access for users

-Clicking the Manage Database Access command in the actions menu will let you control user access to each database.
+Clicking the **Manage Database Access** command in the **Actions** menu enables you to control user access to each database.
 To revoke a user's access to a database, click the "-" button next to the database name in the list.

 To grant a user access to a database, click the Add Access button.
 In the list of databases for which the user does not already have access, select the check boxes next to the appropriate database names and then submit the changes to put them into effect.

-**Note:** Through the Control Panel, users can only be granted or revoked full permissions on a database.
+**Note:** Through the Cloud Control Panel, users can only be granted or revoked full permissions on a database.
 To add more specific permissions, you must enable the root user as described in the following section.

-### Set Access-Level Permissions for Individual Users
+### Set access-level permissions for individual users

-Currently the Control Panel allows you to grant or revoke user access for a given database, but all users are granted universal privileges on the database by default.
+Currently the Cloud Control Panel enables you to grant or revoke user access for a given database, but all users are granted universal privileges on the database by default.
 Because of security concerns or other application needs, you may need to set specific privileges for a user